Animated stretch preview.

 - 3Support the head if needed.
 Let the arms rest wide and breathe into the front of the ribs.

-- 4Hold the stretch for 150 seconds, then release gradually and notice how chest feels before repeating or switching sides.
+- 4Hold the stretch for about 30 seconds while breathing slowly, then release gradually and notice how chest feels before repeating or switching sides.

 Support the head if needed.
 Let the arms rest wide and breathe into the front of the ribs.